-- 1 (4) The term "election system" means any in-2 formation system (as defined in section 3502 of title 3 44, United States Code) which is part of an election 4 infrastructure. - (5) The term "Secretary" means the Secretary of Homeland Security, or, upon designation by the Secretary of Homeland Security, the Deputy Secretary of Homeland Security, the Director of Cybersecurity and Infrastructure Security of the Department of Homeland Security, or a Senate-confirmed official that reports to the Director. - (6) The term "State" means each of the several States, the District of Columbia, the Commonwealth of Puerto Rico, Guam, American Samoa, the Commonwealth of Northern Mariana Islands, and the United States Virgin Islands. - (7) The term "voting system" has the meaning given such term in section 301(b) of the Help America Vote Act of 2002 (52 U.S.C.
+- 1 (4) The term "election system" means any in-2 formation system (as defined in section 3502 of title 3 44, United States Code) which is part of an election 4 infrastructure. - of Homeland Security, or, upon designation by the Secretary of Homeland Security, the Deputy Secretary of Homeland Security, the Director of Cyber-security and Infrastructure Security of the Department of Homeland Security, or a Senate-confirmed official that reports to the Director. - (6) The term "State" means each of the several States, the District of Columbia, the Commonwealth of Puerto Rico, Guam, American Samoa, the Commonwealth of Northern Mariana Islands, and the United States Virgin Islands. - (7) The term "voting system" has the meaning given such term in section 301(b) of the Help America Vote Act of 2002 (52 U.S.C.
 21081(b)).